andreyorst/fzf.kak/README.md

 * [Highlight][18]
 * [Rouge][19]

 Although other tools are not supported by the script, then should work fine as long as they work with `fzf`.

 ### VCS
 This script supports these version control systems: Git, Subversion, GNU Bazaar, and Mercurial.
 By default <kbd>v</kbd> mapping from `fzf` mode will detect your version control system and open `fzf` window for you.
-If you wish to explicitly use some particular VCS command, you can use <kbd>Alt</kbd>+<kbd>v</kbd>
-mapping, which includes all supported VCS shortcuts.
+If you wish to explicitly use some particular VCS command, you can use <kbd>Alt</kbd>+<kbd>v</kbd> mapping, which includes all supported VCS shortcuts.

 You also able to set parameters to VCS command to use to provide project files.
 Supported options:

 * `fzf_git_command`
 * `fzf_svn_command`
 * `fzf_bzr_command`
 * `fzf_hg_command`

 Other VCS are not supported officially.
 Open a feature request if you want some unsupported VCS to be included.
 You also can change one of options to contain your VCS command, and use this command explicitly from VCS sub-mode.

 ### Tmux
-When using inside tmux, `fzf` will use bottom split.
-Height of this split can be changed with `fzf_tmux_height` option.  `fzf_tmux_height_file_preview` option is used to control height of the split when you do file searching with file-preview turned on.
+When using inside Tmux, `fzf` will use bottom split.
+Height of this split can be changed with `fzf_tmux_height` option.
+`fzf_tmux_height_file_preview` option is used to control height of the split when you do file searching with file-preview turned on.

 ### Projects
 **fzf.kak** can store and load your projects.
 For that It creates a hidden file in your `%val{config}` called `.fzf-projects`.
 You can change the location of this file and its name with `fzf_project_file` option.
 You also can choose which method to use when storing projects.
 You can either convert your `$HOME` to `~/` or use plain `$HOME` in your path.
 This behavior is configured with `fzf_project_use_tilda` option, which accepts `true` and `false` values.

 ## `fzf` command
 `fzf` command can be used from prompt mode and for [scripting][20].
 It supports these arguments:

-- `-kak-cmd`: A Kakoune command that is applied to `fzf` resulting value, e.g.
-  `edit -existing`, `change-directory`, e.t.c.
+- `-kak-cmd`: A Kakoune command that is applied to `fzf` resulting value, e.g. `edit -existing`, `change-directory`, e.t.c.
 - `-multiple-cmd`: A Kakoune command that is applied when multiple items selected to every item but the first one.
 - `-items-cmd`: A command that is used as a pipe to provide list of values to `fzf`.
   For example, if we want to pass list of all files recursively in current directory, we would use `-items-cmd %{find .}` which will be piped to `fzf` tool.
 - `-fzf-impl`: Override `fzf` implementation variable.
   Can be used if command needs to provide a different arguments to `fzf`.
   See [sk-grep.kak][21] as example.
 - `-fzf-args`: Additional flags for `fzf` program.
 - `-preview-cmd`: A preview command.
   Can be used to override default preview handling.
 - `-preview`: If specified, command will ask for preview.
 - `-filter`: A pipe which will be applied to result provided by `fzf`.
   For example, if we are returning such line `3 hello, world!` from `fzf`, and we are interested only in the first field which is `3`, we can use `-filter %{cut -f 1}`.
   Basically everything what `fzf` returns is piped to this filter command.
   See [fzf-search.kak][22] as example.
 - `-post-action`: Extra commands that are preformed after `-kak-cmd` command.

 ## Contributing
 If you want to contribute to **fzf.kak** by adding a module, you can submit one by providing a pull request, or just open a feature request and we'll see what can be done.

 ### Writing a module
 You can write a module for **fzf.kak**.
-To create one, simply define a function in separate file, located in `rc/modules/`, and named after the function. **fzf.kak** provides a general purpose command, that can be called with some Kakoune command as first parameter, and command that provides list of items for `fzf` as a second parameter.
+To create one, simply define a function in separate file, located in `rc/modules/`, and named after the function.
+**fzf.kak** provides a general purpose command, that can be called with some Kakoune command as first parameter, and command that provides list of items for `fzf` as a second parameter.
 Third optional parameter is for defining extra arguments for `fzf` itself, like additional keybindings.

 Overall module structure is:
 * Define a `fzf-command` command
 * Prepare list of items for `fzf`, or define an item command
 * call `fzf` command and pass needed arguments to it.

 Of course modules can and will be more complex, since a good module checks if command for providing item list is available on user's machine, and supports various settings inside it.
 Feel free to look how existing modules are made.

 ### External modules
 Support for [yank-ring.kak][25] was externalized to separate plugin [fzf-yank-ring.kak][24]

 [1]: https://img.shields.io/github/release/andreyorst/fzf.kak.svg
 [2]: https://github.com/andreyorst/fzf.kak/releases